 Backward into the Future: The Book is here to stay

-After the end of his active professional life, Alexander Nagel began teaching as a lecturer at a private design school, among other things.
+In 2015, Alexander Nagel began teaching as a lecturer at a private design school, among other things.
 In our interview, he says that it can sometimes be good “when things go the other direction again.”
 He describes how nice it is to see what changes result from practical experience in letterpress workshops, “how sensitively the students can then deal with type, or learn to deal with it.
 They look at the typesetting that we make with metal type in our workshops differently than the typesetting they do on the computer.
 Therefore, it is more important to ensure that they balance, and then students will look at the letters and the type in a much more sensitive way.
 Seeing that happen gives me great pleasure when working with students.”

 We’re sure that the book is here to stay.
 Print is not dead!